CS2103AUG2016-F12-B2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+Invalid index given to delete

 > 3a1.
 TodoApp shows an error message
   Use case resumes at step 2

 3b.
-The date input by user is invalid
+Value of completion is false
 > 3b1.
-TodoApp shows an error message
+TodoApp does nothing

-Use case resumes at step 2
+>Use case ends

 #### Use case: Undo a command